Autonomic Nervous System

 The anterior rami of the 2nd, 3rd, and 4th sacral nerves help to form the pelvic splanchnic nerves which carry presynaptic parasympathetic fibers to the pelvic plexus.
 The walls of the abdominal organs also have parasympathetic ganglia.

 The sympathetic fibers arise from the cells of the lateral horn of the seventh thoracic to the second lumbar vertebrae.
 The presynaptic fibers travel through the anterior nerve roots, then the anterior rami and the communicating branches of the spinal nerves towards the sympathetic trunks.
 The presynaptic fibers pass through the paravertebral ganglia without synapsing and then form the splanchnic nerves, but, as they pass through the prevertebral ganglia and autonomic plexuses located along the abdominal aorta and its branches, they synapse with the postsynaptic neurons.
 Sympathetic fibers are sensory, as well as motor.
 The sensory fibers respond to the distension of the viscera.
-The sympathetic chain terminates at the ganglion impar in the pelvis.

 There are two main splanchnic nerves: